Miseroo/hello-world/README.md

 # hello-world
-"There's plenty of room at the bottom" - Richard P. Feynman
+"There's plenty of room at the bottom." - Richard P. Feynman "Imagination is more important than knowledge." - Albert Einstein

+I've just added another great quote, from another great scientist.